Carleton College Voice

 Founded in 1935, The Voice of the Carleton Alumni was created “as a personal link between Carleton and her far-flung family; it is not regarded as an instrument for fundraising.
 Its pages are designed to report rather than exhort,” according to Carleton: The First Century.
 That is, the magazine I edit for the Northfield, Minn.–based liberal arts college—now just called the Carleton College Voice—doesn’t have a donation envelope that falls out when you open it, its cover stories needn’t feature the football team, and the aim is engaging storytelling for, about, and relevant to its 34,000 alumni.

 Editorially, the magazine examines the “place” of Carleton college: both what goes on in its classrooms and common spaces, and the intellectual terrain of its alumni, who seem to share an ethos of curiosity, rigor, and a dab of irreverence.
 Guided by a mantra of pursuing inquiry over ideology, the storytelling is diverse and intelligently presented, with keen attention paid to quality art, design, and writing.
-Recent contributors include artists Pao Houa Her, Piotr Szyhalski, Marlena Myles, and Erica Lord; writers like popular historian Jack El-Hai, magazine journalist Tim Gihring, and James Beard Prize–winning critic Dara Moskowitz Grumdahl; photographers Bobby Rogers, Ackerman + Gruber, and Endia Beal; and illustrators like Klawe Rzeczy, Amandine Urruty, and Benjamin Flouw).
-A beautifully designed, perfect-bound triannual publication, the Voice aims to serve its alumni readers with engaging stories about a place they cherish while also transcending its status as an alumni magazine to address broader issues considered by those connected with this elite liberal arts institution.
+Recent contributors include artists Pao Houa Her, Piotr Szyhalski, Marlena Myles, and Erica Lord; writers like popular historian Jack El-Hai, magazine journalist Tim Gihring, and James Beard Prize–winning critic Dara Moskowitz Grumdahl; photographers Bobby Rogers, Ackerman + Gruber, and Endia Beal; and illustrators like Klawe Rzeczy, Amandine Urruty, and Benjamin Flouw.
+Beautifully designed by art director Nancy Eato, it’s a perfect-bound triannual publication geared toward serving its alumni readers with engaging stories about a place they cherish while also transcending its status as an alumni magazine to address broader issues considered by those connected with this elite liberal arts institution.

 Here are the issues I’ve overseen since starting as editor in 2023: